fabric-testbed/fabrictestbed-extensions/README.md

 Contributions to FABlib are made with GitHub Pull Requests.
 When you submit a pull request, some tests will run against it:

+- FABRIC project policy requires signed commits, so there's a check to ensure that commits are signed.
-- Code formatting will be checked using [black].
-Be sure that your code is formatted with black, using its defaults.
+- Code formatting will be checked using [black] and [isort].
+Be sure that your code is formatted using these tools.
 - CHANGELOG.md will be checked for updates.
+For minor changes (such as typo fixes) or changes that are not directly visible to users of the library (such as CI changes), use the "no changelog" label on the PR, and this check will be skipped.
 - Packages will be built.
 - Unit tests will be run.